 What to Expect

 Week one often feels uncomfortable.
 People are surprised by how harsh their inner voice actually is.
 Week two feels awkward.
 Speaking kindly to yourself feels foreign at first.
 Week three is where most people feel a real shift, especially during stressful moments.
-Week four is integration.
+Week four is integration, where the practices start to combine into something that feels less like a challenge and more like a different way of being.

 Self compassion is not weakness.
 The research is unambiguous.
 It is associated with greater accountability, not less.
 People who treat themselves kindly recover from mistakes faster and try again sooner.